cwverhey/DICOMwaterequivalent/README.md

     $ pip3 install opencv-python pydicom

 Download the file `DICOMwaterequivalent.py` and place it in your working directory.
 Alternatively, you can put it in one of the other directories that Python checks for modules.
-To list these directories:

-    $ python3 -c 'import sys; print(sys.path)'
+To list these directories: `$ python3 -c 'import sys; print(sys.path)'`

+On Linux and MacOS, you might need to make it executable:

+	$ chmod +x DICOMwaterequivalent.py

 ## Standalone
 You can call DICOMwaterequivalent.py from the command line: